THE VOLGA GERMANS IN PORTLAND

 A daughter, Elisabeth, was born on July 12, 1882.
 She died on 11 May 1890.
 A son, Jacob, was born February 13, 1886.

-In 1891, the family lived on the south side of San Antonio St. (now Graham St.) 6 lots east of Margareta (now MLK Blvd) with the William and Mary (née Schmer) Lind family who were also early Volga German settlers in Portland.
+In 1891, the family lived on the south side of San Antonio Street (now Graham Street), six lots east of Margareta (now MLK Boulevard), with the William and Mary (née Schmer) Lind family, who were also early Volga German settlers in Portland.
 In 1900, the two families continued to live together at 416 Brazee Street.
 Katharine Kniss and Mary Lind were sisters.
 Henry worked as a laborer for the Union Pacific Railroad.

-The family grew when a daughter Maria Elisabeth (Mary) was born on October 28, 1891.
+The family expanded with the birth of a daughter, Maria Elisabeth (Mary), on October 28, 1891.
 Another daughter, Christina Katharina (Christine), was born on July 20, 1895.

 Henry and Kate were founding members of the Ebenezer German Congregational Church in 1892.

-In 1910, Kate lived as widow with Jacob and Christina at 754 E. 6th St. N and worked doing laundry for private families.
+In 1910, Kate lived as a widow with Jacob and Christina at 754 E. 6th St. N and worked as a laundress for private families.

 The 1920 U.S. Census shows Kate living at 760 E. 6th Street N. with Jake, Christina, and her son-in-law, Theodore Rayburn.
-By 1930, Kate and Jake are living alone at the same house on 6th Street.
+By 1930, Kate and Jake were living alone in the same house on 6th Street.

 Sources